 Modular Slab Formwork

 Modular slab formwork can come in an array of forms, each of which has their merits.
-Lifeform formwork systems are considerably less labour intensive than conventional methods to set up and strip.
+Liteform formwork systems are considerably less labour intensive than conventional methods to set up and strip.
 They require plywood to be laid over the modular panel joists allowing for an excellent class of finish.

 Slabform formwork systems allow for further labour savings as panels come prefabricated with plywood.
 Installation of both becomes systematic once the learning curve is passed which can then significantly increase efficiency.